ywang037/Federated-Learning-PyTorch/fl_work_logs_b_cnn.md

         - with `tf_cnn`, `lr=0.1` outperforms `lr=0.05` in 8K rounds. *So that it would be interesting to see how lr=0.2 performs in 8K rounds.*
     * with runs up to 30K rounds:
         - using `lr=0.5` the learning curve has crossed 80% around 16K rounds and reached a test accuracy >81% in the end, which suggests that 25K-30K rounds may reveal the entire shape of the learning curve.
 It would then be interesting to test lr=0.5 over longer rounds.
         - `lr=0.1` achieves little bit lower (almost the same) test accuracy (~83%) with a faster convergence than `lr=0.05`.
 However `lr=0.1` seems to plateau after 25K rounds whereas `lr=0.05` does not, so that it would be expected that `lr=0.05` may reach 84% test accuracy in next 10K rounds (up to 40K).
+It would also be interesting to see whether `lr=0.02` can catch up `lr=0.05` in 40K rounds.
+40K rounds may take 48 hrs on A.
-6. As runs of FedAvg and FedSGD do not achieve test accuracy higher than 78% in the allowed time (4K and 8K rounds, respectively), the target test accuracy to benchmark is chosen as {72%, 74%, 76%}.
+6. As runs of FedAvg and FedSGD do not achieve test accuracy higher than 78% within 4K and 8K rounds, respectively, the target test accuracy to benchmark is chosen as {72%, 74%, 76%}.
 7. For FedAvg up to 4K rounds and FedSGD up to 8K rounds, although FedAvg has much higher speedup, **it is observed that the highest test accuracy achieved by FedAvg is slightly slower than that of FedSGD**.
     - Therefore, to validate this observation, it would be interesting to extend the rounds of test, say FedAvg over 10K and FedSGd over 20K, then compare the performance.
     - lr=0.05, 0.02, 0.01 can be tested for FedAvg; lr=0.1, 0.05, 0.02 can be tested for FedSGD.